tevaughan/units/README.md

 - In the `units` library, many a standard unit (such as `m` for meter and `s` for second) is defined as a constant expression.

-- So, for example, one my write a simple program as follows:
+- So, for example, one may write a simple program as follows:
   ```c++
   #include <vnix/units.hpp>
   using namespace vnix::units;